mathieucarbou/YaSolR/docs/manual.md

 To use this feature, make sure that the resistance will really draw some current.
 It won't work if the water heater has already reached its threshold temperature.

+#### Excess Configuration

+Excess Configuration allows to configure how the excess power is routed to the outputs.

+- `Excess Ratio`: allows to split the excess power between output 1 and output 2.
+  For example, if set to `70%`, then output 1 will take 70% of the excess power and output 2 will take the remaining 30%.
+  This setting is only applied in automatic mode when routing.
+  This setting is also available in output 2 if you want to reduce its share.
+  For example, if you want to assign 50% of the excess to output 1 and 25% to output 2, you can set output 1 to `50%` and output 2 to `50%` (which means 50% of the remaining 50%, so 25% of the total).

+- `Excess Power Limiter (W)`: Allows to set a hard limit on the grid excess assigned to an output.
+  Only available in automatic mode.
+  For example, if output 1 is set to `500 W`, then output 1 will take at most `500 W` of the grid excess.
+  Output 2 will be dimmed with the remaining excess.
+  A value of `0` means that the excess power limiter is disabled.

+These 2 settings are cumulative: first the excess ratio is applied, then the excess power limiter is applied.

+For example, if the grid excess is `2000 W`, output 1 is set to `70%` and has an excess power limiter of `1000 W`, then:

+- output 1 will take `70%` of `2000 W`, which is `1400 W`, but because of the excess power limiter, it will be limited to `1000 W`
+- output 2 will take the remaining excess, which is `2000 W - 1000 W = 1000 W`

 #### Dimmer Configuration

 - `Dimmer Limiter`: Slider to limit the level of the dimmer in order to limit the routed power.
 - `Dimmer Temperature Limiter`: Temperature threshold when the dimmer will stop routing.
   This temperature can be different than the temperature used in auto bypass mode.
   A value of `0` means that the temperature limiter is disabled.
-- `Excess Power Limiter (W)`: Allows to share the remaining grid excess to the second output.
-  Only available in automatic mode.
-  For example, if output 1 is set to `500 W`, then output 1 will take at most `500 W` of the grid excess.
-  Output 2 will be dimmed with the remaining excess.
-  A value of `0` means that the excess power limiter is disabled.

 #### Bypass Configuration